Crash Bandicoot: On The Run has been out for just over a week, and it looks like the famous marsupial is spinning back to his roots.

-King's endless runner take on the Crash IP has been well received by critics and fans alike, with good reason.
+King's take on the Crash IP as an endless runner has been well received by critics and fans alike, with good reason.

 Sure, it has some areas to iron out, but it is a fundamental step in giving Crash a fresh take.